PERSUE-Lab-ASU/cse467/about.md

 There will be three homework assignments that will involve various tasks: programming, mathematical problem solving, designing system prototypes following privacy and security principles, explaining concepts taught in the course, and so on.
 Written assignments will be graded based on the clarity and validity of your arguments and analysis.
 You can submit one assignment up to 48 hours late without any penalty.
 Beyond that, 10% points will be subtracted for every 24-hour delay.

-**Research project (replicating a published paper) 45%**
+**Research project (based on replicating published papers) 45%**

 Teams of 5-6 students will work on a novel, potentially impactful, and interesting research project <ins>related to data privacy</ins>.
-The project should involve any combination of the activities: implementing prototypes, conducting experiments, collecting and analyzing data, and writing a report. **The goal of this research-oriented project is to generate new scientific knowledge (not just building tools)**.
+The project should involve any combination of the activities: implementing prototypes, conducting experiments, collecting and analyzing data, and writing a report. **The goal of this research-oriented project is to generate new scientific knowledge (not just building tools).
+Further, the focus is on the process, not the outcome.**

 You will submit a report describing your research, results, and conclusions.
-The project will be graded based on
+The project will be graded based on both the written report and oral presentation in the class (see below for grade breakdown).
-1. Importance of the problem studied/potential impact of the solution
-2. Novelty of the problem or solution, or both.
-3. The scientific validity of the research methodology.
-4. Quality of the writing, your ability to motivate your research, clarity in presenting the methods, drawing conclusions from your results, synthesizing knowledge, and contextualizing findings from prior research, as well as its conciseness.

 ### Grading threshold